 The best way to do Chobe.
 Stay at a lodge in the park!
 (Or camp if you want to save a little money) We stayed at Elephant Vally Lodge and it was breathtaking!
 Right in the middle of the wild!
 The two day trip began with being picked up from our hostel in Livingstone, Zambia, drove less than an hour to cross the boarder into Botswana and than about another 30-45 minutes to get into the National Park.
 We immediately started our first 3 hours game drive.
 We saw elephants, impalas, warthogs, and a ton of different birds within the first 30 minutes in the park!
 I was shocked how close we got to everything as well.
 Besides the animals, the landscape of this incredible park is something I can not even describe!
 True beauty, and as far as the human eye could see it went on forever in the distance!
 I only wish I had more than 2 days so I could have explored deeper into Chobe.
 Our safari driver made his way down to the river bank where we saw our first of many crocodile!
 Smaller ones at first but we did eventually see a pretty big one!
 Again, a little scary how close we got!
 The game drive was coming to an end, and I’m not going to lie, I was a little disappointed we hadn’t seen a lion, though I knew not to get my hopes up.
 Right as we were about to turn around to head out of the park..
 WE SAW ONE!
 I was so happy, my dream was to see a lion.
 It was a bit later in the day around noon, so this was very rare!
 It was one female lion, in the distance.
 She stood up for about 2 minutes (just enough time for me to get a few pictures and take it all in that a wild lion was half a football field away!) but then she laid back down into the brush and we were unable to see her, made us wonder how many more lions were out there that we just couldn’t see!!
 As were drove out of the park we also got to see 3 giraffes!

 We made our way to Elephant Valley Lodge where my brother and I were both shocked when we showed up.
 I knew the lodge was pretty “luxury” because I had seen online pervious to my trip that it was 500$+ a night.
 We had no intentions of staying here, we were originally going to camp because we were on a budget, however our hostel back in Livingstone, Zambia (Jollyboys Hostel) was offering a 50% discount for last minute bookings!
 Perks of going to Africa in the off season!
 So we were so excited to get the opportunity to stay at this lodge.
-Luxury was an understatement forsure!!
 We arrive and were greeted by the kindest staff and a fully included buffet lunch and bar drinks.
 We relaxed by the pool and got to look out to a waterhole and hear the birds and monkeys making noises.
 Yes we were literally staying in the middle of the wild!
-Everything from our game drives, boat ride, food, and accommodations was taken care of and over the lodge was amazing.
+Everything from our game drives, boat ride, food, and accommodations was included.
+Overall the lodge was amazing, and I highly recommend!

-A few hours later it was time for our boat game drive!
+A few hours after lunch it was time for our boat game drive!
 Hippos, elephants and crocodile were all in full action on this activity!!
 We also saw a water buffalo (big 5).
-Honestly the boat scared the sh*t out of me, we got too close for comfort to the hippos and crocodiles for my tasting, but once I was back on land it was an incredible experience.
+Honestly the boat scared the sh*t out of me, we got way too close for comfort to the hippos and crocodiles for my tasting, but once I was back on land it was an incredible experience.
+The staff clearly were experienced and knew what was safe.
 We then returned to the lodge and got to eat dinner over looking the water hole where we were joined by some elephants and monkeys as we ate!
 Incredible!!